Young Pioneers of China | |

 Young Pioneers consist of children between the ages of six and fourteen; upon reaching the age of fourteen, members automatically exit the Young Pioneers and may optionally go on to join the Communist Youth League.[4]

 Most elementary school students are Young Pioneers by the time they graduate from grade school.
-Most of the schools require students of the right age to become Young Pioneers.[4]
-There were an estimated 130 million Young Pioneers in China, as of 2002.[5]
+Most of the schools require students of the right age to become Young Pioneers.[5]
+As of the end of 2023, the number of registered Young Pioneers in China is 114.807 million.
+[6]

 Young Pioneers are immersed in CCP ideology and wear red scarves as a symbol of their commitment.
 Joining the Young Pioneers is seen as a normal part of growing up, a rite of passage, or a social expectation in China.